If you’ve gotten into the habit of questioning everything, then maybe you’ve become an Old Cynic. Welcome my friend.

 Collusion is everywhere.
 In education, public and private business, policing, and government.

-If you like the idea, why not help me by sharing a post and subscribing?
-Thanks.
+If you like this post, why not help me by sharing it?
+Thank you.